 The course was designed by the ASTCT Board of Directors in 2006 due to the concern that clinical fellowships did not adequately cover the principles of research and how to take findings from the laboratory to the clinic.
 The Clinical Research Training Course will help fellows and junior faculty close the gap by addressing these concerns through formal presentations and extensive follow-up dialogue and small-group discussion.
 Topics discussed in the course include research subject eligibility and recruitment, clinical trial design, data management and quality control, grant writing, and more!

 Each participant will be expected to have a research project that can be developed in discussions with faculty and with peers.

 Eligibility and Application

 Applicants must be a MD and an ASTCT member who is currently either in their second year of fellowship or junior faculty.
 The course defines junior faculty as an individual who has two years or less of experience in the blood and marrow transplantation and/or cellular therapy field.
-Your completed fellowship date must be on or before June 30, 2021.
+Your completed fellowship date must be on or after June 30, 2021.